Phosphatidylinositol: Phosphoinositides

-Depicting the process of hydrolysis and biosynthesis at the plasma membrane and Endoplasmic Reticulum (ER).
-Describing the cycle of PI, with respective enzymatic processes and reactions.

 Biosynthesis

-The synthesis of Phosphatidylinositol (PI) is limited to the Endoplasmatic Reticulum (ER), which is the largest membrane component of the cell.
+The synthesis of phosphatidylinositol (PI) is limited to the endoplasmic reticulum (ER), which is the largest membrane component of the cell.
 This site also contributes the synthesis to the majority of phospholipids, namely phosphatidylcholine (PC), phosphatidylethanolamine (PE), phosphatidylserine (PS) and triacylglycerol (TG).
 The synthesis involves a series of enzymatic reactions.

-The biosynthesis and phosphorylation of PI is mainly confined to the cytosolic facing surface of organelles by already residential kinases, but not at the ER specifically.
-De novo PI synthesis of PI starts with an acylated process of Glyceraldehyde-3-phosphate (G-3-P) by GPAT enzymes at the sn-1 acyl chain position.
-The process is then followed by a second acylation with LPAAT1, LPAAT2 and LPAAT3, LPAAT enzymes, at the sn-2 acyl chain position.
+De novo synthesis of PI starts with an acylation process of glyceraldehyde 3-phosphate (G-3-P) by GPAT enzymes at the sn-1 acyl chain position.
+The process is then followed by a second acylation with LPAAT enzymes (AGPAT1, AGPAT2 and AGPAT3), at the sn-2 acyl chain position.
 This double step process acylates G-3-P to phosphatidic acid (PA).

 PA is converted into the intermediate CDP-diacylglycerol (CDP-DAG) by an enzyme called CDP-diacylglycerol synthase.
 Two genes, CDS1 and CDS2, encode different isoforms of CDP-diacylglycerol synthase.
 In the final enzymatic process, CDP-DAG and inositol are used as substrates by the enzyme phosphatidylinositol synthase and converted into PI and cytidine monophosphate (CMP).

+Metabolism

+Important reactions involving phosphatidylinositol include the hydrolysis of PIP_{2} into inositol triphosphate and diacylglycerol by phospholipase C and phosphorylation of PIP_{2} into PIP_{3} by class I phosphotidylinositol-3-kinases.
+However, the metabolism of phosphatidylinositol is complex, with a multitude of lipid kinases, phosphatases and phospholipases potentially involved—for example, PIP_{3} can also be generated from phosphotidylinositol(3,4)-bisphosphate by type 1α phosphatidylinositol-4-phosphate 5-kinase under conditions of oxidative stress.

+Hydrolysis

+The process of hydrolysis and biosynthesis of PI separated between the plasma membrane and endoplasmic reticulum (ER), depicting respective enzymatic processes and reactions.